IELTS Syllabus for 2024!Detailed Guide to IELTS Syllabus

 The listening section of the IELTS exam is further divided into 4 tasks.
 In this, the first and second ones are built upon some social needs, and the third and fourth are based on educational situations.
 These conversations can be both dialogues and monologues.
 However, one point to consider is that each of these conversations will be heard only once.
 After that, you have to answer the questions: Multiple-choice, short-answers, sentence completion, diagram labelling, note completion and more.

-Topics Covered in the Examination
+Topics Covered In The Examination

 Each task of the listening section has a different theme, which is: